brandseye/brandseyer/README.md

 # BrandsEyeR

-This is a small library for accessing data in your BrandsEye account.
+[BrandsEye][brandseye] is a company that provides online monitoring, analytics, and insights for social media data.
+We provide an extensive JSON / RESTful API to access your data.
+This library is a wrapper for that data, providing easy access to the data in your various BrandsEye accounts for use in any R analyses and data visualisations.

 # Installing

-Installation is currently fairly simple
+Installation is currently done via the [devtools package][devtools]:

     # Install the devtools package
     install.packages("devtools")